secretGeek/til/concepts/survivorship_bias.md

 Journalists dutifully reported that most planets in the universe are gigantic, many times larger than Jupiter, and Earth is some kind of freakishly small anomaly, unique in a universe of gas giants.
 Thanks, Journalists!

+## Related concept

+> Privilege is invisible to those who have it.<br />
+> &mdash;American sociologist, Prof Michael Kimmel

+> "It is difficult to get a man to understand something, when his salary depends on his not understanding it."<br />
+> &mdash;Upton Sinclair

 ## See Also

  * Darius Kazemi ["How I made it"](https://www.youtube.com/watch?v=l_F9jxsfGCw)  explains his technique for picking winning lottery numbers.
 (A satirical example of Survivorship Bias)